itmplatform/plugin-documentation/example-4/readme.md

     },
     "actions": [...]
 ```
 Because Hubspot returned all companies in an array called `results` within the object `companiesHS`, the loop "var" will be `"var": "companiesHS.results"`.
+The content of each iteration will be stored in `singleCompanyHS`

-All actions will be performed within the actions array of the loop.
+All further actions will be performed within the `actions` array of the loop.

 ### Loop actions: more REST Calls
-Remember that for each company, we need to:
+According to the specs, for each company, we need to:
 1. If the company doesn't exist in ITM Platform, create the client.
 1. Otherwise, update the information of the client.